armel/ICMultiMeter/README.md

 > If the `data` folder does not exist, create it.

 Do the same with the ICMultiMeter application.
 Go to the root of the ICMultiMeter folder, which contains the whole project.
-And go to the directory :
+And go to the directory `.pio/build/m5stack`.

-- `.pio/build/m5stack-basic-grey`, if you have compiled for a M5Stack GREY or BASIC
-- `.pio/build/m5stack-core2`, if you compiled for M5Stack CORE2 or AWS

 You will also find a `firmware.bin` file.
 Copy it, too, in the `data` directory at the __root of the ICSMeter folder__.
 And take the opportunity to rename it to, for example, `ICMultiMeter.bin`.